Log In

 (If I've just handed you some ideas or advice, probably for the fifth time this week, and you're getting sick of my doing that, then I have a couple of things I should say: first of all, you should let me know, because I know unwelcome advice is annoying and I don't want to be annoying; but also, second, try not to be too irritated with me, because giving advice is the only way I still feel like I can be a productive member of the video game developer community.
 I mean well, I swear.)

 Oh, and about the avatar... once upon a time, I chose a nice little image of Miku in glasses for my avatar, purely because it struck me as adorable.
-However, I kept it because I discovered it kept away those useless people who would judge a book by its cover.
+However, I kept it because I discovered it helped to identify and keep away those useless people who would judge a book by its cover.
 This is that avatar, but hand-pixeled into low-res, pico-8 palette format.

 Sample code for getting dead coroutine's stack trace